 As a result of our urban environment, Arlington’s streams are generally in fair condition.
-Stormwater runoff that enters our streams increases stream temperature, causes flash floods — significant increases of water that occur in a short period of time after a storm — and increases sediment and pollutant loads.
+Stormwater runoff that enters our streams causes flash floods — significant increases of water that occur in a short period of time after a storm — and carries sediment and other pollution.

 Bacteria levels in Four Mile Run, like most urban streams, routinely exceed water quality standards considered safe for primary contact recreation, like swimming.
 You should follow stream safety guidelines when coming into contact with our streams.